MarcoFazioRandom/Virtual-Joystick-Godot/README.md

 	- Fixed: The joystick doesn't move.
 	- Dynamic: Every time the joystick area is pressed, the joystick position is set on the touched position.

-- Dead zone size: If the tip is inside this range, in proportion to the background size, the output is zero.
+- Dead zone size: If the tip is inside this range the output is zero.

 - Clamp zone size: The max distance the tip can reach.